Critical Archive of the Visual and Related Arts

 78%

 Raftsmen Playing Cards.
-Oil on canvas.
-1847
+1847.
+Oil on canvas

 In his river scenes, Bingham's foreground figures assert themselves against backdrops that are swallowingly indistinct, almost spectral.
 This painting is all form up front; the barge pushes back into formless nature, as if it's bringing order.
 But it's not order, exactly — look at the firewood, the strewn tools, the disheveled clothes.
 Rather, it's distinctness.
 Each of Bingham's objects (people included) is total and self-contained.
 The things he's painted may assort themselves in complicated ways, the space between them may swell with significance, but everything is firm, well-defined.
-(2024)
+(TFS, 2024)

 St. Louis, MO: Saint Louis Art Museum